Biden to sharpen attack on Trump in Jan. 6 anniversary speech | Politics

 Biden to sharpen attack on Trump in Jan.
 6 anniversary speech

-President Joe Biden will observe the third anniversary of the January 6 attacks on the U.S Capitol with a political speech near the historic Revolutionary War site in Valley Forge, where he will make the case that Donald Trump poses an existential threat to democracy, the reelection campaign said on Wednesday.
+President Joe Biden will mark the third anniversary of the Jan.
+6 attacks on the U.S Capitol with a political speech near the historic Revolutionary War site in Valley Forge, where he will make the case that Donald Trump poses an existential threat to democracy, his reelection campaign said on Wednesday.

-President Joe Biden will observe the third anniversary of the January 6 attacks on the U.S Capitol with a political speech near the historic Revolutionary War site in Valley Forge, where he will make the case that Donald Trump poses an existential threat to democracy, the reelection campaign said on Wednesday.
-The stop near the Pennsylvania war encampment where George Washington established headquarters during the Revolutionary War will be followed by a campaign visit on Monday to Mother Emanuel AME Church in Charleston, South Carolina, where a white supremacist in 2015 killed 9 parishioners at the historic Black church.
-Biden will focus on what the campaign described as rising threats of political violence.
+President Joe Biden will mark the third anniversary of the Jan.
+6 attacks on the U.S Capitol with a political speech near the historic Revolutionary War site in Valley Forge, where he will make the case that Donald Trump poses an existential threat to democracy, his reelection campaign said on Wednesday.
+The stop, near the Pennsylvania war encampment where George Washington established headquarters during the Revolutionary War, will be followed by a campaign visit on Monday to Mother Emanuel AME Church in Charleston, South Carolina, where a white supremacist in 2015 killed nine parishioners at the historic Black church.
+In South Carolina, which Democrats moved to the front of the presidential primary calendar this election cycle after Black voters there helped Biden clinch the nomination in 2020, Biden will focus on what the campaign described as rising threats of political violence.

-Taken together, the two visits will represent Biden's most direct public attacks this election cycle on his top Republican rival Trump and the party he controls, representing a shift in tone after spending much of 2023 touting his signature legislation and the economy.
+Taken together, the two visits will represent Biden's most direct public attacks so far in the 2024 race on top Republican rival Trump and the party he controls, and mark a shift in tone after Biden spent much of 2023 touting his signature legislation and the economy.
 "The choice for voters next year will not simply be between competing philosophies of governing.
 The choice for the American people in November 2024 will be about protecting our democracy and every American's fundamental freedoms," said Biden campaign manager Julie Chávez Rodríguez.

 Thousands of Trump supporters attacked the U.S Capitol on Jan.
 6, 2021, in a bid to stop formal certification of the Republican president's election defeat, causing millions of dollars in damage.
 Four people died on the day of the attack, and one Capitol Police officer who fought against the rioters died the next day.
 Four officers have since taken their own lives and 140 others were injured.
 Trump faces federal charges for his wide-ranging attempts to overturn the 2020 election and was kicked off ballots in Colorado and Maine due to his role in fueling the Capitol attack.
 Lawyers for Trump have disputed that he engaged in insurrection and argued that his remarks to supporters on the day of the 2021 riot were protected by his right to free speech.